DebosmitaChatterjee/TanX_Debosmita/README.md

 docker-compose run --rm app pytest

 ### Accessing the Application
-After we run the docker-compose up command, the application should be accessible via the web browser through the URL , typically http://localhost:PORT where PORT is the port number configured for the web service in our docker-compose.yml.
+After we run the docker-compose up command, the application should be accessible and giving results in the terminal or via  web browser through the URL , typically http://localhost:PORT where PORT is the port number configured for the web service in our docker-compose.yml.